insight-platform/Savant/docs/source/advanced_topics/16_source_stall_detection.rst

 **Live sources only.** The detector treats silence as a fault, so it must not be used with a source that is legitimately quiet.
 A file that has been read to the end is quiet by design, which rules out the media files, video loop and multi-stream adapters permanently.

-The FFmpeg source and and the GigE camera adapter adapter both are also eligible, neither is wired yet.
+The FFmpeg source and the GigE camera adapter are also eligible, but neither is wired yet.

 Statuses
 ^^^^^^^^